Branches

 ```

-Since `filter` must be used on arrays and a branch isn't technically an array, we can instead use `ignore`.
-This marks a specific branch as irrelevant and it will be stripped from the result.
+Since `filter` operates on arrays and a branch isn't technically an array, you can use [`ignore`](/functions/ignore.md) to exclude specific branches from the result.

 3